manuelfuchs/go-products/README.md

 ## Setup

-Execute the following commands
+Execute the following commands:

-`brew bundle`
+* `brew bundle`
+    * This commands installs the dependencies outlined in the `Brewfile`.
+* `make sql-up`
+    * This starts the previously postgresql server and creates the products schema.